Home » Akia Eggleston, 22: Due To Give Birth Any Day When She Went Missing

 *UPDATE* CBS Baltimore has shared Akia Eggleston is suspected to be deceased and the father of her unborn child, 41-year-old Michael Robertson, has been arrested and charged with two counts of first-degree murder—for both Akia and her baby.
 He reportedly faces upwards of two life sentences if convicted.

-Standing at 4’11”, 22-year-old Akia Eggleston was a pint-sized powerhouse.
+Standing at 4 feet 11 inches tall, 22-year-old Akia Eggleston was a pint-sized powerhouse.
 She was already the mother of a two-year-old daughter, but Akia was eight months pregnant and looking forward to adding a new addition to her family.
 She knew she was having a boy, but the pregnancy hadn’t been easy.
-The doctors ordered to bedrest because the baby was breech, not that she was following directions.
+The doctors ordered her to bed rest because the baby was breech, not that she was following directions.
 And there was something else.